Straus on the Road - visit a representative in your area

 Masters of Law (LL.M.) in Dispute Resolution

 The LL.M. is a 28 unit program which can be completed as a full-time student in two semesters, or can take up to three years as a part-time student.
-Student can choose to graduate with one of four different LL.M.
-Concentrations including Mediation, Arbitration, International Dispute Resolution or Litigation, or graduate without declaring a concentration.
+The traditional LL.M. in Dispute Resolution allows students to receive a general dispute resolution education and focuses more on practice with the required Mediation Clinic course.
+Students can choose to graduate with one of three different LL.M.
+Concentrations including Mediation, Arbitration, and Litigation, or graduate without declaring a concentration.